earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial03-crs-intro.md

 The coordinate reference system is made up of several key components:

-* **Coordinate system:** The X, Y grid upon which our data is overlayed and how we define where a point is located in space.
+* **Coordinate system:** The X, Y grid upon which your data is overlayed and how you define where a point is located in space.
 * **Horizontal and vertical units:** The units used to define the grid along the x, y (and z) axis.
 * **Datum:** A modeled version of the shape of the Earth which defines the origin used to place the coordinate system in space.
-We will explain this further below.
+You will learn this further below.
-* **Projection Information:** The mathematical equation used to flatten objects that are on a round surface (e.g. the Earth) so we can view them on a flat surface (e.g. our computer screens or a paper map).
+* **Projection Information:** The mathematical equation used to flatten objects that are on a round surface (e.g. the Earth) so you can view them on a flat surface (e.g. your computer screens or a paper map).

 ## Why CRS is Important